komalswami/Spam-Ham-call-NLP/README.md

 # Calls Data Analysis

-- This is a basic data analysis on calls data using python .
+- Data analysis of calls database
-- It uses '991.csv' dataset.
-- Libraries used : pandas,numpy,seaborn and matplotlib etc.
+- Spam and Ham call classfication using NLP